The 7th Annual G. Lynn Powell Lecture Series. Featuring Speaker: Michael C. DiTolla, DDS The Modern Restorative Practice

 EVENT AGENDA

-8:30 – 9:00 am Registration and Continental Breakfast
+- 8:30 – 9:00 am Registration and Breakfast

-9:00 – 12:00 pm Morning Session
+- 9:00 – 12:00 pm Morning Session

-10:30 – 10:45 am Break
+- 10:30 – 10:45 am Break

-12:00 – 1:00 pm Lunch
+- 12:00 – 1:00 pm Lunch

-2:45 – 3:00 pm Break
+- 2:45 – 3:00 pm Break

-1:00 – 4:00 pm Afternoon Session
+- 1:00 – 4:00 pm Afternoon Session

-Register early, as seating is limited.
+- Register early, as seating is limited.
 We sold out last year!
-There is no virtual viewing option or recording; this is an in-person lecture only.

 The G. Lynn Powell Lecture Series honors the contributions of Dr. Lynn Powell, the former Director of the Regional Dental Education Program (RDEP), the former Assistant Dean of the School of Medicine, and the Founding Dean of the University of Utah School of Dentistry (UUSOD).

 Dr. Powell’s exceptional leadership of RDEP, tireless pursuit of funding and political support essential for establishing the school, and visionary guidance during the design and construction of the Ray and Tye Noorda Oral Health Sciences Building merit enduring recognition.
 The annual lecture series will introduce a distinguished speaker to the dental community in Utah and its surrounding regions, exemplifying the highest standards of oral care.
 This initiative reflects Dr. Powell’s commitment to offering quality dental continuing education as a gift to the dental community.
+The University of Utah School of Dentistry sponsors this yearly lecture series.

 *Disclosure:

 Neither the speaker, planner(s), nor anyone in control of the content for this live activity has any financial relationship with the commercial products or services discussed.
-Educational Method: Live Lecture (AGD code, 250), Required Experience: Dental Practice Experience, External Funding: None, Total Lecture Hours: six.
+Educational Method: Live Lecture (AGD code, 250), Required Experience: Dental Practice Experience, External Funding: N/A, Total Lecture Hours: six.